 Your recruitment agency might take LinkedIn and Facebook really seriously when it comes to promoting your work culture but now that you have planned to focus on Instagram too, it’s essential that you show your social followers how seriously you’re taking this media platform.
 Make sure that your profile picture is of high quality, and it must contain your recruitment agency’s official logo.
 Do not be in a hurry to start targeting candidates on Instagram so that you miss out on the smaller details.
 Keep in mind that brand image is utterly significant in social recruiting.
 Utilizing Instagram Stories for business is an effective way to promote your recruitment agency and reach out to potential candidates.

 Always make sure that you fill out the correct information and by chance, if a candidate stumbles across your Instagram profile, your website link should be present so that they can be redirected.
 It’s your marketing team’s sole responsibility to build an effective footprint on the platform.

 According to a recent research by Aberdeen Group, it’s said that 73% of the millennials found their last job via a social media site.
 Can you now promptly recognize the importance of social media recruitment?

-So once you finish creating your profile and filling out relevant information along with a great bio (eye-catching bios tell followers who you are, what your recruitment agency offers, and things your firm want the user to know), make sure you're posting relevant images and content on your brand page.
+So once you finish creating your profile and filling out relevant information along with a great bio (eye-catching bios tell followers who you are, what your recruitment agency offers, and things your firm wants the user to know), make sure you’re posting relevant images and content on your brand page.